António Martins de Chaves

 He was made cardinal on the 18 December 1439 by Pope Eugenius IV.
 He founded the church and hospice of San Antonio dei Portoghesi in 1440.

+He attended the Council of Basel as a representative of King Edward I of Portugal.

 Chaves was buried at the Archbasilica of St. John Lateran, where he was archpriest from 1444 to his death.
 His tomb was executed by Isaia da Pisa.